docker/hub-mcp/CONTRIBUTING.md

   issue.

 Write clean code.
 Universally formatted code promotes ease of writing, reading, and maintenance.
-Always run `npm run lint` before committing your changes.
+Always run `npm run lint` and `npm run format:fix` before committing your changes.
 Most editors have plug-ins helping reducing the time spent on fixing linting issues.

 Pull request descriptions should be as clear as possible and include a reference